officialayushyadav15/code-in-place/week 4/Joke Bot/README.md

 ![Sample Result](result.jpeg)

-You can solve this using the Karel programming environment provided in Stanford's *Code in Place* course.
+You can solve this using the python programming environment provided in Stanford's *Code in Place* course.

 ## Solution Link